Skip to content

 Lookalikes off seed list drive performance Broad audiences; creative does the targeting

 The teams that win at AI paid have internalized all six of those rows.
-The teams that struggle have internalized none of them and assume their bad performance is a media-buying problem.
-It’s a structural-paid problem, and the fixes are below.
+The teams that struggle have internalized none, and they keep tuning bids while the structure underneath stays broken.
+The fixes for all three breaks are below.

 Break 1: Demo Video Is the Creative, Not the Supporting Asset

 The AI products that scale paid past $50K of monthly spend run demo video at the top of the funnel.
-Not as a 60-second YouTube preroll.
-As the 15- to 30-second hook on Meta Reels, TikTok, and LinkedIn video.
-Static ads continue to play a role, but as the retargeting layer and the trust-signal carrier, not as the conversion machine.
+Not a 60-second YouTube preroll, but the 15- to 30-second hook on Meta Reels, TikTok, and LinkedIn video.
+Static ads still play a role here, carrying the retargeting layer and the trust signals, but they are no longer the thing doing the converting.

 The structure that consistently outperforms is a three-beat sequence in under 25 seconds.
 Beat one: open with a recognizable workflow problem your buyer has at 11am on a Tuesday.
 Beat two: show the input being typed or uploaded into your product (this is the bridge that closes the “is this real?” gap).
 Beat three: show the output appearing with the value-add visibly highlighted (the suggestion in gold, the email auto-written, the lead qualified, the code completing).
 The faster you compress all three beats, the better the ad performs.
 According to TikTok’s published creative best practices, the first 3 seconds and a clear value-prop reveal inside the opening beat drive measurably higher recall and conversion on their platform, and the pattern holds across Meta Reels in our portfolio data.

 The catch is variant volume.
-A demo-video hook that works for one segment misses for another.
-Position-of-input, length-of-output, choice-of-workflow problem, voice-over presence or absence, music or no music, captioned or not, all swing performance by 20 to 60 percent.
+A demo-video hook that lands for one segment falls flat for the next.
+Position of the input, length of the output, which workflow problem you open on, voice-over or silence, music or none, captioned or not, every one of those swings performance by 20 to 60 percent.
 You cannot guess your way to the winners.
 You have to test enough variants for the algorithm to surface them, and that is what AI performance creative pipelines exist to enable.
 We documented the operating model in detail in the AI Performance Creative Playbook and the production workflow in the AI performance creative workflow post.

-The thumbnail metric to watch: hook rate (3-second video view rate) above 35 percent on Meta, above 50 percent on TikTok.
-If your hook rate is below those, your three-beat opening is broken, not your audience.
+One metric tells you if Break 1 is fixed: hook rate (3-second video view rate) above 35 percent on Meta, 50 percent on TikTok.
+Below that, the problem is your three-beat opening, not your audience.
+Fix the open before you touch the targeting.

 Break 2: Trust Signals Do Roughly 3x the Conversion Work

 The AI buyer brings skepticism into the click.
-They have been burned by hallucinated outputs, leaked prompts, model regressions, and competitors over-claiming.
-The skepticism shows up at the ad and on the landing page, and trust signals are what close the gap.
+They have been burned before: hallucinated outputs, leaked prompts, model regressions, competitors who promised the moon.
+That skepticism rides along from the ad to the landing page, and trust signals are the only thing that closes the gap.

 Five trust-signal patterns that move AI conversion rates measurably.